-- On time and ready for work at the beginning of their workday - Careful and conscientious in the performance of their work - Respectful and considerate of others - Courteous and helpful when dealing with other employees and with volunteers, supporters, and the general public
+- On time and ready for work at the beginning of their workday; - Careful and conscientious in the performance of their work; - Respectful and considerate of others; and - Courteous and helpful when dealing with other employees and with stakeholders.

-3.20 Confidentiality
+3.19 Confidentiality

-Employees must keep matters relating to the Organization's business confidential.
+Employees must keep matters relating to the organization's business confidential.
 (See Appendix C for the "Confidentiality Agreement.")
 These business matters include but are not limited to any of the following items: